-Once Members qualify for BH-HCBS and Tier eligibility is established, the NYS Community Mental Health Assessment is completed.
-This assessment is used to develop a comprehensive POC which includes all eligible and appropriate BH-HCBS and recovery goals.
-Members will work with their HARP Care Manager (or RCA) in conjunction with the Health Plan to identify and refer to BH-HCBS providers within the MVP network.
+Once Members qualify for BH-HCBS and Tier eligibility is established, the assessment is used to develop a comprehensive POC which includes all eligible and appropriate BH-HCBS and recovery goals.
+Members will work with their HARP Care Manager (or RCA) in conjunction with the MVP HARP Case Manager to identify and refer to BH-HCBS providers within the MVP network.

-Recovery Coordination Agencies (RCAs) are State Designated Entities (SDEs) who assist HARP members who are not enrolled or do not wish to be enrolled in a Health Home in accessing Behavioral Health Home and Community Based Services (BH HCBS).
-These providers work with the MCO to conduct NYS Eligibility Assessments, referrals and Person-Centered Care Planning for Adult Behavioral Health HCBS.
+\Recovery Coordination Agencies (RCAs) are State Designated Entities (SDEs) who assist HARP members who are not enrolled or do not wish to be enrolled in a Health Home in accessing Behavioral Health Home and Community Based Services (BH HCBS).
+These providers work with the MCO to conduct NYS Eligibility Assessments, referrals, and Person-Centered Care Planning for Adult Behavioral Health HCBS.